Knowing how to set and smash your singing goals is an essential skill for every singer that is serious about their development.

 So where should you begin when setting singing goals?
 I suggest starting with the end goal in mind.

-In this video, see how to set your singing goals for each stage of the cycle:
+In this video, see how to set your singing goals for each stage of the vocal development cycle:

 How To Set And SMASH Your Singing Goals – PERFORM

-I believe the primary goal should always be performance.
+I believe the primary singing goal should always be performance.

-Whether it’s a livestream, an open mic night, pre-recorded video for Youtube or in the studio for a single/EP/album, busking or a live house concert or gig where you are a supporting or featuring act at a venue.
+Whether it’s a livestream, an open mic night, a pre-recorded video for Youtube, recording in the studio for a single/EP/album, busking, a live house concert or a gig as a supporting or featured act at a venue.

-Selecting or having a pre-determined date to work towards and then you reverse engineer the performance.
+Select a pre-determined date and then reverse engineer towards the performance.

 How long will your slot or set be?
 This determines how many songs you need to prepare.